SCPru/RuFoundation/README.md

 - `docker exec -it scpdev_web python manage.py createsite -s scp-ru -d localhost -t "SCP Foundation" -H "Russian branch"`
 - `docker exec -it scpdev_web seed -s scp-ru`

+To update current app that is running, do:

+- `docker-compose up -d --no-deps --build web`

 Note: in more recent versions, you may want to use `docker compose` instead of `docker-compose`.